Tension (Kylie Minogue album): Background

 Minogue released Disco on 6 November 2020.
 The album marked a musical departure from her country-pop-infused album Golden (2018), as she returned to her signature disco-influenced sound, incorporating pop and dance elements.
 It received positive reviews from music critics, many of whom praised Minogue's interpretation of various aspects of disco music and culture, as well as her musical return to the dance-disco genre.
-The album was commercially successful, reaching number one in Australia, Scotland, the United Kingdom, and the United States, as well as component charts in Ireland.
+The album was commercially successful, reaching number one in Australia, Scotland and the United Kingdom, as well as component charts in Ireland and the United States.
 Due to the COVID-19 pandemic, the album received limited promotion, including single releases and promotional recordings, a one-time special live show called Infinite Disco, and a repackaged version titled Disco: Guest List Edition (2021).
 After promotion wrapped, Minogue returned to her hometown of Melbourne in February 2022, after living in London since the 1990s.
 Minogue told BBC Radio 2 in May about her plans for new music, saying, "Perhaps it's going a bit more electropop.
 Don't quote me that [...] but that's what's on the boil at the minute."
 She told Vogue in June that her 2003 single "Slow" would serve as a template for the album's sound.